 То Press Select from a menu.
 Enter the number of the option.
 Enter numeric data.
 Press the appropriate number on the annunciator.
 Enter text (alphanumeric data).
-Enter each character individually by using and arrow keys until the one you wish to select displays.
-Then press (right arrow) to select the character.
+Enter each character individually using the UP and DOWN arrow keys until the one you wish to select displays.
+Then press right arrow to select the character.
 Select from a scrolling list.
-Use and to move through a list of available options.
+Use up arrow and down arrow to move through a list of available options.
 When the option you want to select is displayed, press ENTER.